RankFeat&RankWeight: Rank-1 Feature/Weight Removal for Out-of-distribution Detection: Experimental Results

 \subsubsection{RankFeat/RankWeight also Suits Transformers}

-To further demonstrate the applicability of our method, we evaluate \texttt{RankFeat} and \texttt{RankWeight} on Tokens-to-Tokens Vision Transformer (T2T-ViT)~\cite{yuan2021tokens}, a popular transformer architecture that can achieve competitive performance against CNNs when trained from scratch.
-Similar to the CNN, \texttt{RankFeat} removes the rank-1 matrix from the final token of T2T-ViT before the last normalization layer and the classification head.
-Table~\ref{tab:main_results_vit} bottom compares the performance on T2T-ViT-24.
-Our \texttt{RankFeat} outperforms the second-best method by $\textbf{6.11\%}$ in FPR95 and by $\textbf{2.05\%}$ in AUROC.
-Since the transformer models~\cite{dosovitskiy2020image,yuan2021tokens} do not have increasing receptive fields like CNNs, we do not evaluate the performance at alternative network depths.
-When our \texttt{RankWeight} is applied, the FPR95 value further reduces to $\textbf{37.64\%}$ and the AUROC value increases to $\textbf{90.10\%}$.
-These experimental results indicate the flexible composability of our \texttt{RankFeat} and \texttt{RankWeight} on various architectures.
+To further demonstrate the applicability of our method, we evaluate \texttt{RankFeat} and \texttt{RankWeight} on Tokens-to-Tokens Vision Transformer (T2T-ViT)~\cite{yuan2021tokens}, Vision Transformers (ViTs)~\cite{dosovitskiy2020vit}, and SwinTransformer~\cite{liu2021Swin}.
+Similar to the CNNs, our methods are performed on the final and penultimate tokens of T2T-ViT and ViT, respectively.
+Due to the sliding $7{\times}7$ window, the feature maps of SwinTransformer are small in dimensionality at the last layer; we hence perform our \texttt{RankFeat} and \texttt{RankWeight} on the third-to-last layer.
+Table~\ref{tab:main_results_vit} bottom compares the performance on T2T-ViT-24, ViT-B/16, and Swin-B. Our \texttt{RankFeat} outperforms the second-best method by $\textbf{2.05\%}$ in AUROC on T2T-ViT-24, by $\textbf{3.31\%}$ in AUROC on ViT-B/16, and by $\textbf{7.43\%}$ in AUROC on Swin-B. Since the transformer models~\cite{dosovitskiy2020image,yuan2021tokens} do not have increasing receptive fields like CNNs, we do not evaluate the performance at alternative network depths.
+When our \texttt{RankWeight} is applied, the FPR95 further reduces to $\textbf{37.64\%}$ and the AUROC increases to $\textbf{90.10\%}$ on T2T-ViT-24, the FPR95 further reduces to $\textbf{50.95\%}$ and the AUROC increases to $\textbf{87.37\%}$ on ViT-B/16, and the FPR95 further reduces to $\textbf{52.32\%}$ and the AUROC increases to $\textbf{86.63\%}$ on Swin-B. These experimental results indicate the flexible composability of our \texttt{RankFeat} and \texttt{RankWeight} on various Transformers.